Jofra Archer: Why has an IPL team just paid £800,000 for a little-known cricketer?

 He joined the Hobart Hurricanes in Australia's Big Bash League - a late replacement for Tom Curran who was called up to England's Ashes squad - and on debut bowled a double-wicket maiden against the Melbourne Renegades.

-His ferocious mix of yorkers and bouncers - one ball clocked at 94mph - has taken him to 15 wickets in 10 matches, the most in the competition by an overseas quick, while he has also amazed in the field in taking a sensational one-handed return catch and hitting the stumps direct from the long-on boundary to effect a run out.
+His ferocious mix of yorkers and bouncers - one ball clocked at 94mph - has taken him to 15 wickets in 10 matches, out bowling his team-mate England bowler Tymal Mills, while he has also amazed in the field in taking a sensational one-handed return catch and hitting the stumps direct from the long-on boundary to effect a run out.

 "This is a player to get excited about," enthused former England spinner Graeme Swann on BT Sport.
 "He's young, he's an all-rounder, he has a very repeatable action and I know people on the south coast who are very excited about what he can bring to England cricket."